President Mahinda Rajapaksa

 The country remains committed to the goal of Sustainable development, and has also achieved or come very close to reaching the UN Millennium Development Goals, especially in child and maternal mortality, primary education and gender equality in admission to schools.
 With more than 92% literacy, Sri Lanka today ranks among the highest in literacy in all of Asia.
 These are results of President Rajapaksa's commitment to the policies of free and universal education and health care.

-President Rajapaksa is currently the Chairman of the Group of 15 (G 15).
+President Rajapaksa is currently the Chairman of the Group of 15 (G 15) which will hold its 15th Summit in Sri Lanka in 2012.
 The Chairmanship is for a two year term.

 The G-15 accounts for one third of the global population and comprises some of the biggest economies of the world.
 Its membership comprises 17 developing countries namely Algeria , Argentina , Brazil , Chile , Egypt , India , Indonesia , the Islamic Republic of Iran, Jamaica , Kenya , Malaysia , Mexico , Nigeria , Senegal , Sri Lanka , Venezuela and Zimbabwe.